hasanalmunshi/TalkGPT/README.md

     Ensure your system's microphone and audio output are properly configured and working as expected to fully experience the voice interaction capabilities of TalkGPT.

+## AudioSettings.py

+`AudioSettings.py` is a utility script included in the TalkGPT project to facilitate the retrieval and viewing of voice settings associated with a specific Voice ID from ElevenLabs.
+The script sends a request to ElevenLabs' API, fetching and displaying the settings of the voice specified by the Voice ID.
+These settings include various parameters and configurations related to the voice, such as its tone, pitch, speed, and other properties, providing insight into its characteristics and behavior.

+### Usage

+1. Replace `{Your_Voice_ID}` and `{Your_ElevenLabs_Key}` in the script with your actual ElevenLabs Voice ID and API Key respectively.

+2. Run the script in your terminal or command prompt:

+    ```bash
+    python AudioSettings.py
+    ```

+3. The script will output the settings of the specified voice, providing details that can be useful for understanding and potentially troubleshooting voice-related issues.

+**Note:** Ensure you have the necessary permissions and correct API keys to access and retrieve voice settings from ElevenLabs.
+Misconfiguration or unauthorized access attempts might result in errors or access denial.